Fourth out: A missed fourth out allows a run to be scored

-A missed fourth out allows a run to score (2009)
+A missed fourth out allows a run to be scored (again)

-On April 12, 2009, in the top of the second inning in a game between the Los Angeles Dodgers and the Arizona Diamondbacks at Chase Field, the Dodgers scored a run because the Diamondbacks failed to record a fourth out in a play similar to the Yankees-Brewers game in 1989.
+On April 12, 2009, almost 20 years after the game between the Yankees and Brewers, in the top of the second inning in a game between the Los Angeles Dodgers and the Arizona Diamondbacks at Chase Field, the Dodgers scored a run because the Diamondbacks failed to record a fourth out in a play similar to the Yankees–Brewers game in 1989.

-With one out and Arizona up 1-0, right fielder Juan Pierre on second base, and left fielder Andre Ethier on third base, Dodgers pitcher Randy Wolf hit a line drive that was caught by Diamondbacks pitcher Dan Haren.
+With one out and Arizona up 1–0, right fielder Juan Pierre on second base, and left fielder Andre Ethier on third base, Dodgers pitcher Randy Wolf hit a line drive that was caught by Diamondbacks pitcher Dan Haren.
 Both Pierre and Ethier broke on contact without tagging up from their respective bases, and Haren, noticing this, threw the ball to Diamondbacks second baseman Felipe Lopez, who tagged out Pierre, but not until after Ethier crossed home plate.
 Upon tagging out Pierre, the Diamondbacks left the field, thinking that the inning was over and the run did not count.

-Had Lopez simply stepped on second base prior to Ethier crossing the plate no run would have been scored.
+Had Lopez simply stepped on second base before Ethier crossed the plate, no run would have been scored.
 Because first base was open, instead of a force play, the play became a "time play", requiring the home plate umpire (for this game, Larry Vanover) to judge the position of Ethier at the time that Pierre was put out.
 After all of the Diamondbacks players had left fair territory (thus losing the chance to launch an appeal play for Ethier's failure to tag from third base), Dodgers bench coach Bob Schaefer informed manager Joe Torre of what was then Rule 7.10 (now Rule 5.09(c)) regarding fourth outs, and Torre went to Vanover to alert him of the rule and situation.
-Vanover then discussed the situation with crew chief Charlie Reliford, and Dodgers were awarded the run before the bottom of the second inning began, tying the game 1-1.
-(The Dodgers would win the game 3-1.)
+Vanover then discussed the situation with crew chief Charlie Reliford, and the Dodgers were awarded the run before the bottom of the second inning began, tying the game 1–1.
+(The Dodgers would win the game 3–1.)

 If the Diamondbacks had launched an appeal play at third base before leaving the field to garner a fourth out, Ethier's failure to tag from third base would have become the actual third out of the inning, and this out would have taken precedence because it would have erased the run.